Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/examples.md

 # RBAC Examples

-This chapter aims to provide a step-by-step tutorial of how to set up RBAC and see it in action, with a concrete end-to-end use case.
-The chosen use case demonstrates how **RBAC with workspaces** can be used together to achieve powerful, flexible organization of teams and users in complex hierarchies.
-Make sure to read the [RBAC Overview][rbac-overview] page and to glance over the [RBAC Admin API][rbac-admin] chapter, keeping it open as reference.
+This chapter aims to provide a step-by-step tutorial on how to set up RBAC and see it in action, with an end-to-end use case.
+The chosen use case demonstrates how **RBAC with workspaces** can be coupled to achieve a flexible organization of teams and users in complex hierarchies.
+Make sure to read the [RBAC Overview][rbac-overview] page and to glance over the [RBAC Admin API][rbac-admin] chapter, keeping it open as a reference.

 ## Use Case

 For the sake of example, let's say a given company has a Kong Enterprise cluster to be shared with 3 teams: teamA, teamB, and teamC.
-While the Kong cluster will be shared among these teams, they want to be able to segment their entities in such a way that management of entities in one team doesn't disrupt operation in some other team.
+While the Kong cluster are shared among these teams, they want to be able to segment their entities in such a way that management of entities in one team doesn't disrupt operation in some other team.
 As shown in the [Workspaces Examples Page][workspaces-examples], such a use case is possible